harrydoestechonyt/tag-engine/README.md

 # Contributing

 Feel free to fork the repository, create issues, or submit pull requests.
-Contributions are welcome to make the Tag Engine even better!
+Contributions are welcome to make TagEngine even better!